mhjiang97/smk_rnaseq/README.md

         └── multiqc/               # Aggregated QC reports
 ```

+## Sample Table

+This workflow uses [Portable Encapsulated Projects (PEP)](https://pep.databio.org/) to manage sample metadata.

+### Configuration

+Sample configuration is located in the `config/pep/` directory:

+- `config.yaml`: Specifies the path to your sample table and any PEP project attributes

+The sample table must include these mandatory columns:

+- `sample_name`: Unique identifier for each sample (required by PEP)
+- `library_layout`: Sequencing strategy, must be either "paired-end" or "single-end"

 ## License

 The code in this repository is licensed under the [GNU General Public License v3](http://www.gnu.org/licenses/gpl-3.0.html).